armbues/SiLLM/examples/README.md

 Implementation of the "Massive Multitask Language Understanding" benchmark using the [MMLU](https://huggingface.co/datasets/cais/mmlu) dataset.

 Run `mmlu.py` with the model you would like to evaluate.

+## Perplexity
+Calculating perplexity scores for a sample dataset of entry paragraphs from Wikipedia articles.

+Run `perplexity.py` with the model you would like to evaluate.
+Add quantization options to evaluate perplexity with quantized models.